IulianGabriel/Angelic-Foods/README.md

 The frontend is deployed on Vercel.

 - **Backend**:
 The backend is deployed on Render.

-# License

-This project is licensed under the MIT License.